 Hard And Soft Bridges

-Bridging the gaps between now and then, is in my opinion the most noble and pressing task of today.
+Bridging the gaps between now and then is in my opinion the noblest and pressing task of today.
 Bridges may be understood in a ‘hardware way’: we have to create and use tools that enable us to make our future worth living.
 Bridges may also be understood as ‘software’: we have to educate and to support people in learning about and using new technologies and we have to allow for adequate amounts of time to adapt to new technologies.

 Crossing The Chasm — Building Bridges To Close The Gap